jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_guidelines.md

 Your introduction goes here.
 Put the main points and key phrases in this section.
 Make your introduction succinct.
 Aim for three to five sentences that tell the reader why they would care about the content (motive) and what he or she can gain from reading and doing this tutorial (benefits).

+Also include any pre-requisite information in a Before you begin section as needed.
 -->

 Welcome to the Markdown template to create tutorial content.
 You can use this template as a basis for a new tutorial,